Follow our 8 simple steps to create a fully-functional website for your business

 It’s important to mention at this point that there isn’t a ‘one size fits all’ solution when it comes to choosing the right business website builder.
 Different businesses will have vastly different needs – a trendy new restaurant, for example, will require something totally different from a small law firm.

 That said, having tested over 50 website builders, we can confidently say that Wix is our top choice for building a business website, with Squarespace and Weebly also great options.
 You can’t go far wrong if you pick any one of these platforms, but you can check out our best website builders for business article for even more choice.

 Best overall website builder

 Wix is our easiest to use website builder, and the builder that users were most likely to recommend following our user testing.
-It’s the biggest website builder in the world, and comes with over 500 professionally-designed templates covering a huge array of industries.
+It’s the biggest website builder in the world, and comes with over 500 professionally-designed templates covering a huge array of industries including being rated best for restaurants.

 Wix at a glance:

 - Pricing: Free plan available, paid plans start at $13/month (billed annually)

 - Design: Extensive collection of over 500 templates, covering pretty much every industry you can think of

 - Features: Massive app market with over 260+ apps for adding niche functionality to your site

 - Support: Includes phone, email, forum, and help center

 Who is Wix best for?